makeitlegit/ProperName/README.md

 ## Is this even solvable?
 It can certainly be improved…though plenty of people are discouraged about the complexity once they’ve looked into it.
-They point to this blog post about [falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) as a reason for it to not be possible to “fix”.
+They point to this blog post about [falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) as a reason that it is impossible to “fix” (rather than recognizing it as a useful resource about name variety).

 ## Is this a developer problem?